MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Additional Experiments and Discussion

 That being said, the second role is more pragmatic, as $\gamma > 0$ can indeed improve predictive accuracy.
 As shown in the ablation in \Cref{tab:ablation} (where all hyperparameters except $\gamma$ remain fixed), $\gamma = 0$ already achieves good performance; however, increasing $\gamma$ leads to further improvements.
 This is likely because larger $\gamma$ enables the model to learn similar embeddings for the same node in different subgraphs, which may be more robust to the sampling process.

 That being said, while we can improve accuracy with $\gamma>0$, this generality comes with an additional memory cost for storing the required mean vectors.
 However, this memory complexity for the mean vectors is only $O(nd)$, which is preferable to the memory complexity $O(ndK)$ of GAS~\cite{gas}, which depends on the number of layers $K$.
 Importantly, this more modest $O(nd)$ storage is only an upper bound for the \model memory complexity, as the $\gamma=0$ case is already very effective even without requiring additional storage.
-As an additional point of reference, the GAS-related approach from \cite{lazygnn} also operates with only single-layer $O(nd)$ of additional storage; however, unlike \model, this storage is mandatory for large graphs (not amenable to full-graph training) and therefore serves as a \textit{lower} bound for memory complexity.
-Even so, the approach from \cite{lazygnn} is valuable and complementary, and should their code become available in the future, it would be interesting to explore the possibility of integrating with \model.
+As an additional point of reference, the GAS-related approach from~\citet{lazygnn} also operates with only single-layer $O(nd)$ of additional storage; however, unlike \model, this storage is mandatory for large graphs (not amenable to full-graph training) and therefore serves as a \textit{lower} bound for memory complexity.
+Even so, the approach from~\citet{lazygnn} is valuable and complementary.